-The trick behind using sodium thiosulfate to balance out the chemical levels in your pool is that it acts as a chlorine neutralizer.
-Depending on the chlorine level and capacity of your pool, different doses and treatments may be required.
+Sodium thiosulfate balances the chemical levels in your pool and acts as a chlorine neutralizer.
+Depending on your pool’s chlorine level and capacity, different doses and treatments may be required.

-Besides sodium thiosulfate, there are various chlorine neutralizers you can use, such as sodium metabisulfite, sodium sulfite, or sodium bisulfite.
+Besides sodium thiosulfate, you can use various chlorine neutralizers, such as sodium metabisulfite, sodium sulfite, or sodium bisulfite.
 By and large, sodium thiosulfate is the most commonly used.

-When adding the chlorine neutralizer, it’s important to be careful not to add too much.
+When adding the chlorine neutralizer, it’s important to avoid adding too much.

-Over-neutralizing the chlorine might bring the level down too low to the point that it fails to fulfill its purpose of fighting contaminants.
+Over-neutralizing the chlorine might lower the level to the point that it fails to fulfill its purpose of fighting contaminants.

 - Highly effective method

 - Significantly lowers the pH of your pool

 Hydrogen peroxide is a pool chemical oxidizer that breaks down chlorine through a series of chemical reactions.

 For best results, use hydrogen peroxide designed explicitly for pools.
 If you opt for everyday home cleaning products that contain small amounts of hydrogen peroxide, you may find that they are less effective.